On generalized max-linear models and their statistical interpolation: The generalized max-linear model

 \begin{lemma} The stochastic process $\bm\eta=(\eta_t)_{t\in[0,1]}$ in \eqref{eq:generalized_max_linear_model} defines an SMSP with generator process $\bm{\hat Z}=(\hat Z_t)_{t\in[0,1]}$ given by

 \end{lemma}

-\begin{proof} At first we verify that the process $\bm{\hat Z}$ is indeed a generator process.
+\begin{proof} At first we verify that the process $\bm{\hat Z}$ is a generator process indeed.
 It is obvious that the sample paths of $\bm{\hat Z}$ are in $\bar C^+[0,1]$.
 Furthermore, we have by construction for each $t\in[0,1]$

 As $\norm\cdot_\infty\le \norm\cdot_D$ for an arbitrary $D$-norm, we have $\norm{(g_0(t),\dots,g_d(t))}_\infty\le 1$, $t\in[0,1]$, and, thus, $\hat Z_t\le \max_{i=0,\dots,d}Z_i$, $t\in[0,1]$.

 In addition, we have for $f\in\bar E^-[0,1]$